 Submit official high school or GED transcript and test scores

-You will need to contact your high school to have your official transcripts submitted.
-All transcripts must have a posted graduation date.
+You will need to contact your high school to have your official transcript submitted.
+You can also login to your Parchment account to request your transcript.
+All transcripts must have a posted graduation date to be considered official.
 If you earned a GED, you will need to contact the state or the testing center that administered your test to have your GED transcript sent to the college.
 If you were home schooled, you will need to submit a notarized transcript, whether it originates from a parent or guardian or an online school.

 Faxed, photocopies, and scanned images of documents will not be accepted.
 Original documents must be provided to the Office of Admissions.